krmaxwell/cfp-collab-thompson-maxwell/sector/nomath.md

-# Data Science when you're not good at math
+# Security Data Science with Python

 > The idea here is to make a talk about getting into security data science for people that don't have a strong math background.